American Wood Council

 The AWC is widely acknowledged as a highly credible source of information.
 It has a proven track record in engaging U.S. building and fire officials in understanding the structural and fire performance of the industry’s products, ensuring stability and growth in a code-regulated construction marketplace.

-The SLB provides the AWC with funding to increase the industry’s capacity and capability in areas such as developing voluntary consensus standards, green building, energy, and driving broad acceptance of wood products.
+The SLB provides the AWC with funding to increase the industry’s capacity and capability in areas such as sustainability, developing voluntary consensus standards, green building, energy, and driving broad acceptance of wood products.